 CarMax is a used car dealer that has a “no-haggle” policy for selling and buying used vehicles.
 That policy is intended to simplify the process for people who don’t want to spend hours at a dealership dickering over prices.

 CarMax has more than 200 physical locations located across the U.S., but you can actually do most of what’s involved in buying or selling a car with CarMax online.

 At any given time, CarMax has around 50,000 used cars to choose from, according to the company’s website.
 So the chances of finding a vehicle that suits your needs are pretty good.
 The company also offers you a full week to drive the car to make sure you like it.
 If you don’t, you can return it for a full refund.

 CarMax will also buy your car if it meets their specifications.
 You can take your vehicle to a CarMax location to have it inspected or get a quote online if your vehicle is eligible.
 If it passes muster, you’ll get an instant cash offer.
 That offer is good for seven days from the time you get it.
 If you do sell your car to CarMax, you’re under no obligation to buy a car in return.

 2. How Do You Buy a Car Through CarMax?

 Start the process at CarMax.com.
 You’ll be able to search for the vehicle you want.

-As you can see, you can search by make, model or keyword.
-That means you can search for a specific vehicle — a Honda CR-V, say — or a more general category like “Small SUVs.”
+You can search by make, model or keyword.
+That means you can search for a specific vehicle or a more general category like “Small SUVs.”

 This search gives you access to CarMax’s entire inventory.
 If the specific car that you want isn’t located in your area, CarMax will bring it to you.
 Depending on the vehicle’s distance from your location, you may have to pay a transport fee.

 If you’re not sure what you’re looking for, you also have the option to browse available vehicles by clicking “Find Your Car.”

 Once there, you’ll find plenty of options to filter your search.